 Search of the Future

-Social search is likely to change the way online searches happen and this will have a very practical application for the eCommerce industry as well.
+Social search is likely to change the way online searches happen and will have a very practical application for the eCommerce industry as well.

 And lastly, SEO doesn’t stop after certain processes.
 As a competitive business, you’ve got to keep applying the strategy with a keen eye on updates and trends.